morningred88/AWS/DOP-C01_Devops_Prof/Policies_Standards_Automation/Policies_Standards_notes.md

 Additionally, all the data is available in S3 bucket, we can use Athena to track it.

-You can export configuration items as Json document
+You can export configuration items as Json document.

+### Rules

+Rules is most important part of Config.
+Config check if the resources is compliant with the rules.

+Each time when you add it a rule, it costs $1 per month.

+You can use and edit AWS managed rule or create your own rule.